Reds vs. Cubs Player Props Betting Odds

-Those looking to place a player prop wager can find odds on Nico Hoerner, Spencer Steer and others in the Chicago Cubs-Cincinnati Reds matchup at Wrigley Field on Monday at 8:05 PM ET.
+You can wager on player prop bet odds for Nico Hoerner, Spencer Steer and other players on the Chicago Cubs and Cincinnati Reds prior to their matchup at 8:05 PM ET on Tuesday at Wrigley Field.

 Bet on this matchup or its props with BetMGM!